You enter a room with a bunch of people. The room is a puzzle that you solve by resolving the smaller puzzles that are contained within it.

 Ok… They are challenging, but are they fun?

 They are small adventures.
-When they’re really good, you feel like you’re a character in Indiana Jones, Oceans 11, Mission Impossible.
+When they’re really good, you feel like you’re a character in Indiana Jones, Oceans 11, or Mission Impossible.

 There’s a range of quality, and all manner of different themes, but in a world gone digital, it feels so good to do something in real life.